Reducers

 return nil, nil

 }When decide runs, it expects to see all the failures from all three verifications.
 But three branches are about to write to the same failures field.
 Without a reducer, fan-in would just pick one (last write wins) and silently lose the others.
+Wiring the field with the append reducer fixes that:

-| Prefix | Reducer | Behavior | Example |
+| Reducer | Behavior | Identity | Input type |

 |---|---|---|---|